These activities for 1-year-olds are super easy for moms to put together!

 Set out two bowls and fill one bowl with ping-pong or golf balls.
 Then let your little one work on transferring the balls with a slotted spoon to the empty bowl.
 This is a great activity for hand-eye coordination and fine motor skills.

 Print off some pictures of family members and put a sticky note over the top.
 Then encourage baby to play “peek-a-boo" with the relatives!

 15. Handprint keepsakes

 Ornaments, wreaths, canvases...
 There are lots of cute crafts that let you capture those sweet little hands and toes while they grow.
 While the process of making handprints may seem messy, you'll look back one day and be glad that you did it!

 Grab a few old socks, draw faces on the tops with a fabric marker and have a puppet show with your babe!
 You can let them slide the socks on their hands to use, too.

 17. Paper window mosaics

-Tissue paper and press-n-seal food savers make for great window mosaics.
+Tissue paper and press-n-seal plastic wrap make for great (temporary!) window mosaics.
 Cut up some pieces of paper, craft a mosaic and stick it to a window that gets a lot of sunlight.
 Your little one will love watching the colors shine through the house.